 After many, many hours of hand-sewing, and a stupid mistake and far too much angst, my 5th proper Historical Sew Fortnightly Challenge: Peasants & Pioneers, is done.

-I was inspired to make an 18th century brown (unbleached) linen shift when I scored a 1.3m length of enzyme washed linen in the $5 end-of-roll bin at Fabric Warehouse.
+I was inspired to make an 18th century brown linen (brown indicating unbleached, rather than dyed brown) shift when I scored a 1.3m length of enzyme washed linen in the $5 end-of-roll bin at Fabric Warehouse.
 At first I was disappointed that it wasn’t white, and then a helpful blog follower reminded me that brown linen was used to make lower-class shifts throughout the 18th century.

 I did a bunch more research on brown linen (which I will be sharing with you on Thursday), and made up my shift:

 I didn’t have enough fabric to make up a mid-18th century style shift, so I went for late 18th century, when shifts became narrower.

 While they are still slightly puffed, late 18th century sleeves also become narrower, with widths the same as their length.

 Since I had such lovely fabric to work with, I decided to go the whole 10 yards and hand-sew the shift with linen thread.
 Shifts are actually easier by hand – it’s so much easier to set gussets by hand than machine.